Borlaug joins GFN Foundation Advisory Council

 “We are pleased to welcome Julie as a member of the GFN Advisory Council,” said Reg Clause, Chairman of the Global Farmer Network.
 “Julie is an outstanding individual in her own right but she connects me back to her grandfather who I was privileged to know.
 Her passion for agriculture, science-based technology and the power of collaborative partnerships that gets these tools into the hands of farmers is key to who the Global Farmer Network is and what we do on a daily basis.”

-The Global Farmer Network is a non-profit advocacy group, led by farmers who are committed to amplifying the farmers’ voice in promoting trade, technology, sustainable agriculture, economic growth, and food security.
-The GFN is focused on knowledge transfer, using the voice, expertise and perspective of its members to foster constructive dialogue, countering the myths surrounding modern agriculture and illustrating the benefits of trade, sustainable agronomic practices, responsible regulations, nutrition, and farmer livelihoods.
+The Global Farmer Network is a non-profit advocacy group, led by farmers who are committed to amplifying the farmers’ voice in promoting trade, La technologie, agriculture durable, croissance économique, and food security.
+The GFN is focused on knowledge transfer, using the voice, expertise and perspective of its members to foster constructive dialogue, countering the myths surrounding modern agriculture and illustrating the benefits of trade, sustainable agronomic practices, réglementation responsable, nutrition, and farmer livelihoods.